pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/04_how_not_to_break_everything.md

       git checkout -b feat/new-field
     ```

-1. Add the new field to the `expectedProduct` again (e.g. `color: "red"`).
+1. open up `src/api.pact.spec.js`, scroll down to the first test, and in the `expectedProduct` definition, add a new field e.g. `color: "red"`.

 1. Make sure the tests pass locally by running `make test`.

-1. Push your changes by running `git push --set-upstream origin feat/new-field`.
+1. Commit & Push your changes by running
+   1. `git add src/api.pact.spec.js`
+   2. `git commit -m 'feat: add color'`
+   3. `git push --set-upstream origin feat/new-field`.
     * The consumer tests will pass, and then the CI build will fail as `can-i-deploy` correctly identifies that this branch is not yet compatible with the API.
     * The webhook-triggered pact verification build will still fail - that's ok, as it doesn't stop the provider from deploying.